sagemath/trac_to_gh/Issue 4061.md

 # Issue 4061: coercion from torsion subgroup of elliptic curve to elliptic curve is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4061

 Original creator: was